 As gardeners develop an appreciation of native trees and shrubs, many become more willing to try these plants in their own landscapes.
 The unusual features of the witch hazel family make it an excellent choice for such adventurous gardeners.
 Witch hazel offers yellow and red fragrant flowers blooming at unconventional times; the ability to thrive in moist, claylike soil; good fall color, and tolerance of sunny or shady conditions.

-Witch hazels can be seen growing in the wild in colonies along streams, in lowlands and along riverbanks from Wisconsin to Quebec and south to northern Georgia and Missouri.
-They have large, simple, toothed leaves on multiple crooked branches that form a rounded outline in the landscape.
+Witch hazels can be seen growing in the wild in colonies along streams, in lowlands, and along riverbanks from Wisconsin and Quebec south to the Gulf Coast states.
+They have large, simple, toothed leaves on multiple, crooked branches that form a rounded outline in the landscape.

-While witch hazels can be showy in three seasons, certainly their fragrant flowers that bloom at unusual times are of primary interest.
-They can be the earliest shrubs to bloom, with their blossoms emerging while the brown seed capsules from the previous year are still attached to the branches, while some can be the latest, waiting until October.
+While witch hazels can be showy in three seasons, certainly their fragrant flowers that bloom in fall and winter are of primary interest.
+Some can be the earliest shrubs to bloom, with their blossoms emerging while the brown seed capsules from the previous year are still attached to the branches, while some can be the latest, waiting until October.

 The vernal witch hazel, Hamamelis vernalis, is native to stream banks of the south-central portions of this country.
 It is the earliest shrub to flower in spring, and its small, yellow-red blooms can be prolonged in cold weather.
 At the Garden, it typically blooms from late February to early April, depending on the weather.
 It can form dense, multi-stemmed colonies along streams by sending out suckers.
 The medium green leaves turn a spectacular golden yellow in fall.
 It is more tolerant of higher pH soils than H. virginiana and grows well in poorly drained clay soils.
 The many plants situated in the Garden's parking lots are testament to this tolerance.